Group chats

 Group chat theme editor

-In the theme editor, under Themes in your TalkJS dashboard, you can detect group chats with a large number of participants with the variable conversation.isGroupChat. conversation.isGroupChat is true when there are more than two participants in the chat, or when the chat has no participants and only guests.
+In the theme editor, under Themes in your TalkJS dashboard, you can detect group chats with a large number of participants with the variable conversation.isGroupChat. conversation.isGroupChat is true when there are three or more participants in the chat, and false if a chat has fewer than three participants.